Table of Contents

 Complications of Anaphylaxis

 One in every five people will have a second reaction within 12 hours of the first reaction.
 Anaphylaxis can be life-threatening, and if you experience symptoms, it is critical to get help immediately.

 Prevention of Anaphylaxis

-The best step towards prevention is to avoid your trigger that causes the reaction.
+The best step towards prevention is to avoid the trigger that causes the reaction.
 If you are not sure of what your triggers are, then you should speak with your allergist about going through allergy testing.
 When you know exactly what your triggers are, you can properly avoid them.
-If your allergy symptoms cause you to be unconscious or not able speak, then a medical bracelet is a good option to warn others of your allergies.
+If your allergy symptoms cause you to be unconscious or not able to speak, then a medical bracelet is a good option to warn others of your allergies.
 Keep your emergency kit and medications available to you at all times, in case of emergency.
 You should speak with your allergist about an allergy action plan.
 If you are allergic to certain medications, then let your physicians and even dentists know before treatment.
 If you are allergic to insects, be very cautious when working outdoors.
 If you have a food allergy, check labels and speak to your server when dining out about how food is prepared.

 Diagnosis of Anaphylaxis

 To begin diagnosing the allergy, your allergist will ask you a series of questions about your reactions and what you believe you reacted to.
 In order to properly confirm this diagnosis, you may be given a blood test after the reaction to test the amount of enzymes that are present.
 If you are not sure what the trigger is, your allergist may order a skin test or blood test to help narrow down the allergen.
 The symptoms seen in anaphylaxis are also seen in other conditions, so your allergist will also need to rule those out.